Anodas/WordPress_site_wayup/README.md

-The site is developed by WordPress
+The site is developed by WordPress.